saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest.md

 ### 1. Install `saucectl`

-Begin by installing the `saucectl` CLI in the root directory of your existing mobile application automated testing project or your intended directory.
+Begin by installing the `saucectl` CLI so it has access to your local project.

 ```bash
 curl -L https://saucelabs.github.io/saucectl/install | bash